raw-bacon/master-thesis-python/README.md

 # About
 This is the original code of my master thesis in 2019.
-It finds some Coxeter quotients of (very small) knots, in particular, knots with reasonable diagrams of bridge index at most 3, or 4 if you are very patient.
+It finds some Coxeter quotients of (very small) knots, in particular, knots with reasonable diagrams with at most 20 crossings of bridge index at most 3, or 4 if you are very patient.

 # Using Natively
 If you have python and numpy installed you can just run